benedictau1993/beer-sales-economy/README.md

 Section 5-9 works with import, transformation, normalisation, and pushing data (product, store, sales, dates, and economic data) onto the local MySQL server.

-Section 10 outlines the process of defining the entities in the `beer` schema.
+Section 10 details the steps taken to migrate the database from local server to Google Cloud SQL.

-Section 11 details the steps taken to migrate the database from local server to Google Cloud SQL.
+Section 11 gives a quick run-down of Cloud SQL access for data visualisation and analysis in Tableau.

-Section 12 gives a quick run-down of Cloud SQL access for data visualisation and analysis in Tableau.
+---